Most of us drink coffee in the morning as a jumpstart. But have you ever wondered what it does to your prostate health?

 For men who have benign prostatic hyperplasia (BPH), drinking coffee could be an issue.
 This is because caffeine can stimulate an already overactive bladder, increasing urinary frequency. and urgency.

 Some studies suggest coffee may also be a bladder irritant.
-Therefore, for men with urinary issues may consider curbing coffee intake to see if it helps improve urinary issues.
+Therefore, men with urinary issues may consider curbing coffee intake to see if it helps improve urinary issues.

 Individuals with lower urinary tract symptoms should avoid or be cautious in consuming caffeine-containing foodstuffs.